mixxxdj/manual/source/chapters/preferences.rst

   sidebar item inside the library.

 **Relink a existing music directory**
-  If an existing music directory is moved, Mixxx doesn't know where to find the audio files in it.
-Click :guilabel:`Relink` to select the music directory in its new location.
+  If an existing music directory is moved or renamed, Mixxx doesn't know where to find the audio files in it.
+The tracks will still show in library but they can't be loaded on decks and the tracks will become missing after the library is rescanned.
+  To relink the music directory, go to :menuselection:`Preferences --> Library`, click :guilabel:`Relink` to select the music directory in its new location.
 This will re-establish the links to the audio files in the Mixxx library.

+  Click :menuselection:`Library --> Rescan Library`, this will update the tracks and cause them to show up again in the library, check the location column in the library and you should see that it now points to the new music directory.

+  The playlists, crates, history and cue points are preserved after relinking the library, the tracks are also not re-analyzed as the cached analysis is reused, you can confirm this by checking the :term:`Key <key>` and :term:`BPM <BPM>` columns to see if there is a key and BPM for every track.

+.. note:: It is recommended to take a backup of your Mixxx configuration files when moving or renaming your Mixxx directory.
+          The location of Mixxx configuration files vary based on the :term:`operating system`:

+          * Windows: :file:`%USERPROFILE%\\Local Settings\\Application Data\\Mixxx\\`
+          * macOS: :file:`Library/Application Support/Mixxx`
+          * Linux: The confuguration files are found in the ``.mixxx`` folder in your home directory.

 **Remove a music directory**
   Click :guilabel:`Remove`, and Mixxx will no longer watch a directory and